 A total theater experience!
 Professional theater education at its finest.
-Failure: A Love Story
+Believe in Your Elf!

 Event Address: The Laboratory Theater of Florida, 1634 Woodford Ave., Fort Myers, 33901 (Corner of Second Street & Woodford) (in the theater)

 CAMP DATES: Mon-Friday, 9 am - 3:30 pm (drop-off and pick-up within 30 minutes of start and end times) July 12th - July 30th.

 The Laboratory Theater of Florida is a professional theater company and only uses credentialed educators and professional actors in its education department.